Random networks with sublinear preferential attachment: The giant component: Introduction

-Our first main result gives a necessary and sufficient criterion for the existence of a giant component in terms of the spectral radii of a family of compact linear operators associated with~$f$, see Theorem~\ref{main1}.
-An analysis of this result shows that a giant component can exist for two separate reasons: \emph{either} the tail of $f$ at infinity is sufficiently heavy so that due to the strength of the preferential attachment mechanism the topology of the network enforces existence of a giant component \emph{or} the bulk of $f$ is sufficiently large to ensure that the edge density of the network is high enough to connect a positive proportion of vertices.
+Our first main result gives a necessary and sufficient criterion for the existence of a giant component in terms of the spectral radii of a family of compact linear operators associated with $f$; see Theorem~\ref{main1}.
+An analysis of this result shows that a giant component can exist for two separate reasons: \textit {either} the tail of $f$ at infinity is sufficiently heavy so that due to the strength of the preferential attachment mechanism the topology of the network enforces existence of a giant component, \textit{or} the bulk of $f$ is sufficiently large to ensure that the edge density of the network is high enough to connect a positive proportion of vertices.
 We show that in the former case the giant component is robust under random deletion of edges, whereas it is not in the latter case.
-In Theorem~\ref{percol} we characterise the robust networks by a completely explicit criterion.
-Further results show that the asymptotic size of the giant component is determined by the survival probability of a random tree associated with~$f$, see Theorem~\ref{main2}, and the proportion of components with a given size is given by the distribution of the total number of vertices in this tree, see Theorem~\ref{main3}.
+In Theorem~\ref{percol} we characterize the robust networks by a completely explicit criterion.

-The general approach to studying the connectivity structure in our model is to analyse a process that systematically explores the neighbourhood of a vertex in the network.
-Locally this neighbourhood looks approximately like a tree, which is constructed using a spatial branching process.
+The general approach to studying the connectivity structure in our model is to analyze a process that systematically explores the neighborhood of a vertex in the network.
+Locally this neighborhood looks approximately like a tree, which is constructed using a spatial branching process.
 The properties of this random tree determine the connectivity structure.
-It should be mentioned that although the tree approximation holds only \emph{locally} it is sufficiently powerful to give \emph{global} results through a technique called \emph{sprinkling}.
+We show that the asymptotic size of the giant component is determined by the survival probability (see Theorem~\ref{main2}), and the proportion of components with a given size is given by the distribution of the total number of vertices in this tree; see Theorem~\ref{main3}.
+It should be mentioned that although the tree approximation holds only \textit{locally} it is sufficiently powerful to give \textit{global} results through a technique called \textit {sprinkling}.